ozay-mehmet/Cyber-Security/README.md

 # Cyber-Security
-Is a website about Cyber Security.\n
+Is a website about Cyber Security.
-You can learn everything about cyber security.\n
+You can learn everything about cyber security.
 Also you can ask all the questions that come to your mind about cyber security and also me.